Should new tires go on the front or back?

 Flat tires may be covered by roadside assistance.
 Check your policy to see if it's included.
 It all boils down to the type of roadside plan you have.
 Patching a hole from a nail is typically not covered.
 Luckily, tire repairs are only about $20, according to Consumers' Checkbook.

 Car insurance generally doesn't cover damage that happens over time.
 That's a maintenance issue and the vehicle owner would have to foot the costs.
-And as the National Highway Traffic Safety Administration reminds us, tire maintenance can prevent many an accident on the road.
+And as the National Highway Traffic Safety Administration reminds us, tire maintenance can prevent many accidents on the road.
 Fewer claims and a safer you.

 Insurance varies from policy to policy and insurer to insurer.
-If you're ever unclear about what is and isn't covered by your auto policy, call your insurance company.
+If you're ever unclear about what is and isn't covered by your auto policy, contact your insurance provider.